 EOD technicians perform duties in a wide range of locations, such as at remote areas, aboard aircraft carriers, at ordnance-capable military stations, and in all water conditions.
 They are exposed to various climates and weather conditions.

 Their missions take them to all environments, every climate, in every part of the world.
 Navy EOD Technicians have many assets available to arrive in their mission, from closed-circuit scuba and surface-supplied diving rigs to parachuting and insertion from fixed and rotary aircraft, to small boats and tracked vehicles.
 These highly trained individuals comprise approximately 0.2% of the Navy.
-EOD Technicians operate on 5 to 12 person teams.
+EOD Technicians operate on five- to 12-person teams.
 Missions vary widely and cover the entire world in every ocean and sea.

 A-School (Job School) Information